-Finasteride, also sold under the brand name Propecia, is that exception, as it’s scientifically proven to work.
-It can stop hair loss, and for lots of men, it can even help you regrow your lost hair.
-But can it help regrow your receding hairline?
+Finasteride, also sold under the brand name Propecia, is that exception.
+It’s scientifically proven to work and to stop hair loss.
+For lots of men, it can even help regrow the lost hair.
+But, can it help regrow your receding hairline?
 Let’s take a look.

 What causes a receding hairline?

 A range of things can make your hair fall out.
 Stress, illnesses, medications, even a bad diet.
-But these tend to make your hair fall out in clumps or all over your head.
-If your hairline is receding, it’s likely you have male pattern baldness (MPB).
+These tend to make your hair fall out in clumps or all over your head.
+However, if your hairline is receding it’s likely you have male pattern baldness (MPB).

 How does finasteride work for male pattern baldness?

 Finasteride is an MPB treatment.
 It comes in pill form and it works by blocking the production of an enzyme called 5α-Reductase that converts testosterone into DHT.
-Finasteride lowers the amount of DHT you have in your scalp, slowing the shrinkage of your hair follicles, and in some cases allowing them to produce thicker and longer hairs again.
-Basically, it helps you fight your hair loss, and sometimes to return lost hair.
+Finasteride lowers the amount of DHT you have in your scalp, slowing the shrinkage of your hair follicles and in some cases allowing them to produce thicker and longer hairs again.
+Basically, it helps you fight your hair loss and sometimes return lost hair.

-The information that comes with finasteride, and most of the research that’s been done into it, focuses on how it helps with hair loss on your crown (vertex baldness).
-But what about a receding hairline?
+The information that comes with finasteride and most of the research that’s been done focuses on how it helps with hair loss on your crown (vertex baldness).
+What about a receding hairline?

 Will finasteride regrow my hairline?